I get a lot of questions about how to grow herbs and vegetables from friends, family, and fellow enthusiasts.

 Having too much of one particular type of herb can become a little boring.
 And you may run out of ideas on how to create different dishes or beverages using the same herb all the time.

-You may be surprised at just how many types of seeds are available for herbs you may never have heard of before – and certainly herbs that may not be available in your local market.
+You may be surprised at just how many types of seeds are available for herbs you may never have heard of before – and specific herbs that may not be available in your local market.

 13. Buying seeds for the wrong reasons

-Unless you are willing to:
+Do not spend money on seeds unless you are willing to:

 - Invest your time in the growing process